In Pregnancy Where to Start

 Balance, Gravity and Movement

-These "3 Sisters" help you prepare for and progress through childbirth.
-Begin Balance activities in early pregnancy, even before pregnancy, or as soon as you learn about the benefits of balance (now!).
+The "3 Sisters" of Spinning Babies will help you prepare for, and progress through, childbirth.
+Begin Balance activities in early pregnancy, even before pregnancy, even now!

 The goals of our 3 Principles of Spinning Babies are: